leafOfTree/vim-vue-plugin/README.md

 ## Upgrade to the latest version

 If you installed `vim-vue-plugin` before 3/29/2021, it's recommended to upgrade to the latest version.
-After upgrade, You will need to configure in a new way as described at [Configuration](#configuration)
+After upgrade, you will need to configure in a new way as described at [Configuration](#configuration)

 What's New